 Monitoring, Warning Systems, and Alarms

-A crisis management strategy is only as good as its ability to monitor, spot trouble, and respond in real-time.
+A proper strategy is only as good as its ability to monitor, spot trouble, and respond in real-time.

 Next Generation Security Concepts works with Sielex Class, a crisis alert system that is easily deployed with existing networks and devices.
 Sielex allows NGSC to provide high visibility using detailed floor maps, an audit trail for post-crisis evaluation, and real-time event monitoring.
 Instant access control, intercom systems, video, and customized response plans will keep you updated during every step of an incident.
 Real-time information is shared with on-site personnel and emergency response teams to cover any kind of negative event, including medical, fire, and disturbances.